 - Am I regularly humiliated or ridiculed in front of my colleagues?

 - Are my efforts consistently undervalued or disregarded?

 - Do I feel sick or nauseous when working with a particular colleague or manager?

-Given the current growth in remote working digital bullying and discrimination is also becoming a challenge.
-As many office workers shift from face-to-face interaction to a predominantly online existence the potential for workplace bullying and discrimination is shifting in parallel.
-And with most incidents going unreported the solution for some victims is simply to leave their job.
+Given the current growth in remote working, digital bullying and discrimination are also becoming a challenge.
+As many office workers shift from face-to-face interactions to a predominantly online existence, the potential for workplace bullying and discrimination is shifting in parallel.
+And with most incidents going unreported, the solution for some victims is simply to leave their job.